-Over the last decades, Chile has experienced waves of protest about these issues, the most recent spurred by a metro increase in October 2019 (see p.
-10 of Political and Social Relations).
+Over the last decades, Chile has experienced waves of protest about these issues, the most recent spurred by a metro increase in October 2019 (see Political and Social Relations).
 In response, President Sebastián Piñera proposed various reforms, notably a change in the pension system that would raise pension payments above the minimum wage.
 However, the 2020-21 coronavirus pandemic has slowed progress.
 While the government has issued stimulus checks, loans, and rent subsidies totaling some \$17 billion, the ongoing pandemic threatens to thrust many middle-income Chileans into poverty.
 Further, the number of Chileans living in extreme poverty will likely increase.

 As the world's leading producer of copper and with the metal its principal export, Chile is vulnerable to global price fluctuations.
-In 2022, GDP was 2.4%.
-In 2023 GDP decreased at a rate of 0.5% with inflation at 7.8%.
+In 2024, GDP growth was 2.2%.
+In 2023 inflation stood at 3.4% in increased to 4.5% in 2024.
 Nevertheless, the rebound is dependent on the health of its largest trading partners, the US and China.